ally-up/fem-readup-search-engine-ng/README.md

   <h1 align="center">Fem Readup Search Engine</h1>

   <p align="center">
-    Curated search engine for sports funding
+    Curated search engine for feminist events and media
   </p>
 </p>

 ## About The Project

-The aim of this app is to provide a queryable list of feminist media and events.
+The aim of this app is to provide a queryable list of events and media related to feminism.

 ### Built With